Well, what can I say about London that hasn’t already been said 1000 times? Not sure, but I’ll give it a bash anyway…

 It’s also a very welcoming city, if you’re a tourist.
 Not so much if you move there, then it can be a bitch.
 That’s speaking from Personal experience which, granted, might not be the same for everyone!

 As a tourist though, I love it.
 Going down for 3-4 days is perfect, just enough time to see what you want to (especially if you know what you want to see!), while not getting overcome by the constant crush of people, who seem to live their lives in high-gear.

-My last trip down South was the end of March, 2018.
+Previously to the above, I'd been down at the end of March, 2018.
 Mostly business related, having to renew my Passport, but considering that it took only 4 hours to do (after an overnight bus trip), I had quite a bit of time for myself, and to catch up on all my favourite things!

-On my recent trip (with Mr Lego, who you might see in some of the pictures – given to me by my daughter to keep me safe) I visited the Sea Life Aquarium (Brilliant!), the Lego shop in Leicester Square (Even better!), Hamley’s toy store, Piccadilly Circus, and some other minor attractions, such as Buckingham Palace in the morning, and the National Galleries.
-I stayed in a cheap Hostel in Pimlico, and walked EVERYWHERE, partly to save some cash, but partly because I like walking.
+On that trip (with Mr Lego, who you might see in some of the pictures – given to me by my daughter to keep me safe) I stayed in a cheap Hostel in Pimlico, and walked EVERYWHERE, partly to save some cash, but partly because I like walking.
 There were times though that I wished I’d bought a day ticket!

 Over the years I have seen plenty of London, but every time I go back, I tend to go and revisit the same places / shops / attractions.
 This ain’t a bad thing – at least I know what I like!
 I’m going to write smaller follow up pieces about all the attractions I’ve visited; you’ll be able to find them by clicking on the links below.